nuuuwan/news_lk3_data/README.md

 *2024-02-02 10:00:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Former-naval-officer-identified-as-main-gunman-in-Beliatta-shooting-Wife-father-arrested/108-276202) · `en`

-The Police Special Task Force of (STF) arrested the wife and father of the person suspected to be the main gunman in the killing of five people, including the leader of the Ape Jana Bala Party, Saman Perera in Beliatta.
+The Police Special Task Force (STF) arrested the wife and father of the person suspected to be the main gunman in the killing of five people, including the leader of the Ape Jana Bala Party, Saman Perera in Beliatta.

 Police said the main gunman of the Beliatta shooting has been identified as a former naval person.